rhythm1950/Adidas-Website-UI/README.md

 # Adidas-Clone
 This is a website close to the website of Adidas.
-I have developed it using HTML, CSS, Bootstrap, JavaScript.
+I have developed it using HTML, CSS, Bootstrap, JavaScript, JQuery.

 ### Deployment
 | Environment | Link |